-The Ohio Department of Transportation's (ODOT) published guidance on Environmental Justice and methodology which were used in the development of the Community Impact Assessment section of MVRPC's Long Range Transportation Plan (LRTP).
-This section of the LRTP will serve as a guide for determining targeted populations in close proximity to transportation projects that could affect local residents.
-MVRPC's LRTP is updated every five years.
+The Ohio Department of Transportation (ODOT) published guidance on Environmental Justice and methodology which were used in the development of the Community Impact Assessment section of MVRPC's Long Range Transportation Plan (LRTP) and Regional Transportation Plan (RTP).
+This section of the LRTP/RTP will serve as a guide for determining vulnerable populations in close proximity to transportation projects that could affect local residents.
+MVRPC's LRTP/RTP is updated every five years.
 At that time, the Community Impact Assessment section and associated maps are revised based on the latest information and guidance available.